globalopsteam/packer-FreeBSD/README.md

 ### Build Options

-Below is a sample `variables.json.sample` file:
+Below is a sample `variables.json.sample` file for KVM:

 ```json
 {